-Members must register with TTT within three years after their separation or retirement date and prior to first day of teaching to apply for financial assistance.
+Members must register with TTT within 3 years after their separation or retirement date and prior to first day of teaching to apply for financial assistance.
 After program registration, the TTT National Office determines applicable financial assistance and incentives to assist with licensing costs or as an incentive for teaching in a high need school.

 Over 20,000 of your fellow Service members have successfully transitioned to a second career as public school teachers through the TTT program.
-Service members and Veterans have a lot to offer our nation's youth in the classroom.
-Your commitment, sense of teamwork and ability to lead are skills that make you a natural fit for teaching.
+Service members and Veterans have a lot to offer our Nation's youth in the classroom.
+Your commitment, sense of teamwork, and ability to lead are skills that make you a natural fit for teaching.

-If you are passionate about continuing your Service to this nation, inspiring young minds and are up for another challenge, our nation's schools are waiting for you in a classroom nearby.
+If you are passionate about continuing your Service to this Nation, inspiring young minds and are up for another challenge, our Nation's schools are waiting for you in a classroom nearby.
 Share your skills, knowledge and experiences and motivate the next generation to be the best they can be by becoming a teacher.

 You owe it to yourself to consider teaching.
-It is not an easy career, but it can bring you great satisfaction and a chance to continue to give back to the nation.
+It is not an easy career, but it can bring you great satisfaction and a chance to continue to give back to the Nation.

 Registration is completed online by visiting www.proudtoserveagain.com.
-It is important to note that prospective participants must register within three years after their military separation or retirement date, and prior to their first day of teaching.
+It is important to note that prospective participants must register within 3 years after their military separation or retirement date, and prior to their first day of teaching.

-24. Federal Employment Opportunities
+23. Federal Employment Opportunities

-Another option available to you after you leave the Service is working for the federal government.
-Let's spend a moment discussing the information you need to know about federal employment opportunities.
+Another option available, after you leave active duty, is working for the Federal Government.
+Let's spend a moment discussing some general information you need to know about Federal employment opportunities.